ISISComputingGroup/ibex_developers_manual/Providing-Support.md

       - Device not responding
           * Stop the IOC (or VI) and try to connect via a more direct route, e.g. Putty
           * Check the cabling, and that ports etc. are correct
-      - (TODO: Complete this section)
+      - If the device is unable to interact in any way, refer this to the appropriate hardware team (via the MCR out of hours)
+      - If the device responds via a more direct route, but not via the IOC/VI
+          * Make sure the settings in the IOC/VI are correct
+          * If the IOC/VI have been updated since the device last worked correctly, roll back to a version that is known to work, and raise a ticket to investigate the issue and find a more sustainable solution
   1. I can't use this button to get to more details/why doesn't this bit of the OPI work
     - Check they are in manager mode
   1. I need to add this device to my system
-    - (TODO: Fill in this whole section, or link to the users manual)
+    - Check [the user manual](https://github.com/ISISComputingGroup/ibex_user_manual/wiki) for IBEX, for SECI, if you don't know already ask someone else
   1. My motor won't move
-    - Is any of the other information updating?
+    - Is any of the other information updating for that motor controller?
       Yes: Go to next consideration
-      No: Under IBEX go to the engineering device screen, under SECI open the advanced motor functions and go to the console tab, do not send any characters but send a command, if the response is anything but `:` then the Galil is in a fault mode of some kind which will involve restarts etc. (TODO: What to do with a dead Galil)
+      No: Under IBEX go to the engineering device screen, under SECI open the advanced motor functions and go to the console tab, do not send any characters but send a command, if the response is anything but `:` then the Galil is in a fault mode of some kind which will involve restarts etc.
-    - (TODO: Complete this section)
+          * If the Galil is unresponsive refer it to EUSG via the MCR
+    - Looking at the specific motor:
+        - Are you trying to move in the same direction as an active limit switch?
+          Yes: Try moving in the other direction, if you can move that way to a requested position all is fine
+        - Are you able to move in either direction?
+          No: Check for hardware faults (potentially as a referal to EUSG via the MCR)
+        - If it is able to move, is the encoder trackign in the same direction as the requested motion?
+          No: The motor setup is probably incorrect, recommission the motor
+          Yes: Feel bewildered as this should be a moving motor
   1. My device isn't behaving as I expect
-    - (TODO: Fill in this whole section)
+    - Verify that the device expected on that port is the device connected on that port
+    - Treat it as a device that is unable to interact
+    - Check the error logs (either through the log interface in the GUI, the console logs, or other appropriate method)

 </details>